alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 Together, these global variables determine the precision of our output, and therefore how much of a computational challenge this can be.
 Taking this to the extreme, you could look at a sub-metre terrain model, and consider a near-continuous movement of a passenger who can see for miles and miles... but you'd need a supercomputer or a very long time to get your output.
 And when your output is ready, it would still be subject to many of our original limitations (lack of trees is probably the biggest one).
 Your output would actually be subject to [**false precision**](http://en.wikipedia.org/wiki/False_precision): a very important concept in GIScience.

 While testing, I used a `MAX_VIS_DIST` of only 100 metres, and a `DIST_POINTS` of thousands of kilometres.
 This did not give me the actual output I was after, but tested the logic of the code and calculated very quickly even on the real datasets.
-The parameter values above I used when making the real output, which took several days to calculate.
+The parameter values above are the ones that I used when making the real output, which took several days to calculate.
 This is still a very expensive calculation!

 ## Modifying `MAX_VIS_DIST` for GRASS 6.4